Jeremy M. Jacobs

 Mr. Jacobs is in his 40th year of ownership of the Boston Bruins for more than thirty years and is one of the most respected sports business leaders in the world.
-The team was honored by the Sports Business Journal last year with their prestigious 2012 Sports Team of the Year award.
+The team was honored by the Sports Business Journal in 2012 with their prestigious Sports Team of the Year award.

 He has been at the helm of Delaware North for more than forty years, leading it to its ranking as one of the largest and most admired privately held companies in North America with $3 billion in revenue and 60,000 associates serving half a billion customers on three continents.

 The company's operations include global sports stadia and arenas, worldwide airports, destination resorts, national and state parks and gaming and entertainment venues.
 The company's locations range from Kennedy Space Center and Yosemite National Park to London's Wembley Stadium and the Australian Open.

 A leading advocate for tourism in the United States, Mr. Jacobs served for several terms on the U.S. Travel and Tourism Advisory Board, appointed by the Secretary of Commerce and the White House.

 Mr. Jacobs is extensively involved in numerous charitable efforts.
 He was awarded the St. Jude Award for Inspiration in Sports at the 2013 Global Sports Summit.